narphorium/ai-construction-set/README.md

 You can create your own behaviors and layer them onto existing block types by registering them using the `BlockRegistry`.

-### Mutations
+### Transformations

-Mutations are declarative changes to blocks which can be chained together into transactions.
+Transformations are declarative changes to blocks which can be chained together into transactions.
 This makes them useful for things like undo/redo functionality.

-Mutations are applied to the `BlockStore` which is responsible for maintaining the state of the app.
+Transformations are applied to the `BlockStore` which is responsible for maintaining the state of the app.

 ### Selectors